 With the goal of saving lives, this partnership will raise funds to support NPC research at Notre Dame and with collaborators around the world.
 As a result of the partnership, Notre Dame researchers established the Drug Discovery Core, to which any member of the worldwide NPC research community may turn for the design and synthesis of potential drug candidates.
 Since then, a team of researcher-collaborators from Notre Dame and Cornell uncovered evidence that histone deacetylase inhibitors correct NPC's genetic flaw, which is one step closer in our goal of finding a cure.

-Greg writes daily blog about his journey each summer.
-His blogs have been published commemorate this journey.
+Greg's 2015 journey was documented on his daily blog.
+His blogs have been published to commemorate this journey.